colidescope

 Can you modify the definition to work with two attractor points instead of one?

 HINT: Start by creating an additional point in Rhino and referencing it into the Grasshopper definition.
 Then input the new point into the Python component and use it's distance to each point along with that of the first point to calculate the final radius of each Circle.
-You can try a variety of ways to combine the effect of both attractors, for example adding the two distances together, or taking the minimum of the two distances using Python's built-in min() Function.
+You can try a variety of ways to combine the effect of both attractors, for example adding the two distances together, or taking the minimum of the two distances using Python's built-in min() function.